Urho-Net/Samples/ShapeBlaster/README.md

 This is a complete game , verified to be runnning on all supported platforms , Web browsers , desktop (Linux,Mac,Windows) and mobile devices (Android and iOS GLES2/Metal)

+Web Demo can be found in  this link [Web demo](https://elix22.itch.io/shape-blaster)

 License
 -----------------------------------------------------------------------------------
 The MIT License (MIT)